vadimv/server-components/README.md

 In the case when we need a reference to an object created on-the-fly use ``RefDefinition.withKey()`` method.

-Another ``EventContext`` method enables access to the event's object.
+Another ``EventContext`` method enables access to the event's object:

 ```java
     form(on("submit", ctx -> {